|

 -

-The Mission that deeply in-printed in Ant's brain
+The Mission that deeply in-printed in the ant's brain

-- One thing about this ant is worth mention.
+- One thing about this ant is worth mentioned.
 We collected the ant in a jar

-and brought back home for observation.
-The ant first ran around the jar anxiously,
+and brought it back home for observation.
+The ant first ran around the jar

-and seemed try to find a way out.
-After half a day, it stopped running and seemed
+anxiously tried to find a way out.
+After half a day, it stopped running and

 it fed on it occasionally.